decentralized-identity/keri/docs/Q-and-A-Security.md

 {TBW prio 1}

-## Nowhere in any paper on this planet is this a solved problem, because it's basically NP hard
+## **Q : Nowhere in any paper on this planet is this a solved problem, because it's basically NP hard
-Orie Steele (Transmute)  12:30 AM\
+It's considered a privacy property of KERI, that you cannot enumerate all identities.\
-its considered a privacy property of KERI, that you cannot enumerate all identitiess
+_(@Or13)_

 # Q&A Security Guarantees

-## What are the security risks of KERI with regard to the identity protocol?
+## **Q: What are the security risks of KERI with regard to the identity protocol?
 Harm that can be done to the a `controller`: Unavailability, loss of control authority, externally forced duplicity\
 Harm that can be done to a `validator`: _Inadvertent acceptance_ of verifiable - but forged or duplicitous events

 Breaking the promise of global consistemcy by a controller is a provable liability.
 However, global consistency may only matter after members of that community need to interact, not before.\
 (_SamMSmith_)

-## How secure is the KERI infrastructure?
+## *Q: How secure is the KERI infrastructure?
 KERI changes the discussion about security.
 From a discussion about the security of _infrastructure_ to a discussion about the security of your _key management infrastructure_.
 Most people when they think security, the think "oh, blockchain!": permissioned or permissionless, how hard is it to get 51% attack, etc.Non of that matters for KERI.
 KERI is all about "are your private keys private?!"
 And if _yes_, that drastically slims down the security discussion to brute force attacks to public keys.
 And because the next public keys are in fact protected by a hash, you have to brute force the hash algorithm, that is post-quantum secure.
 So that is a very high level of infrastructural security.

 So private key management and protection is the root of your security in KERI.

-## Can I rotate keys with Tangem in KERI?
+## **Q: Can I rotate keys with Tangem in KERI?
 _Suppose I'd trust a Tangem card for generating public private key pairs at will and the NFC communication allowing to interact with a wallet app._

 One of the main concerns is that there is a theoretical link (a binding) between the cards and a user, via the card-ID (CID).
 However the CID is used only for checking the authenticity and integrity of the chip itself.
 Tangem publishes and anchors a list of CIDs with corresponding public addresses in a public blockchain.
 When checking authenticity, the verifier looks up the pub CID and corresponding pub address in the published list, and verifies that the chip controls the correct pub address by means of a challenge-response scheme.